-The mission of the Office of Internal Audit is to provide senior management and the Board of Governors with an independent, objective assurance and consulting activity designed to add value and improve the University's operations, and help ensure the University's assets, reputation, and integrity are adequately safeguarded.
+The mission of the Office of Internal Audit is to enhance and protect Wayne State University's value by providing risk-based and objective assurance advice and insight to the University, including senior management and the Board of Governors, as well as the university community.
 Internal Audit helps the University to accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.
-The Office of Internal Audit performs its engagements in accordance with the Institute of Internal Auditors International Standards for the Professional Practice of Internal Auditing - Code of Ethics, Standards for the Association of Certified Fraud Examiners (ACFE) and other applicable professional accounting and auditing standards.
+The Office of Internal Audit performs its engagements in accordance with The Institute of Internal Auditors International Standards for the Professional Practice of Internal Auditing - Code of Ethics, Standards for the Association of Certified Fraud Examiners (ACFE) and other applicable professional accounting and auditing standards.